-PyMRT - Python Magnetic Resonance Tools: data analysis for quantitative MRI
+PyMRT - Python Magnetic Resonance Tools: the multi-tool of MRI.

 ____ __ __ ____ _____ | _ \ _ _| \/ | _ \_ _| | |_) | | | | |\/| | |_) || | | __/| |_| | | | | _ < | | |_| \__, |_| |_|_| \_\|_| |___/

-This software provides a support Python library and auxiliary console based tools to perform common tasks for Magnetic Resonance Imaging (MRI).
+This software provides a support Python library and auxiliary console-based tools to perform common tasks for Magnetic Resonance Imaging (MRI).
 The aim is to be the multi-tool of MRI.

 It is relatively easy to extend and users are encouraged to tweak with it.